ASC Migration – Immigration Law Experts

 13. King’s Park in Perth is the biggest city park in the world.

-14. Mount Augustus in WA is massive.
+14. The Mount Augustus Tourist Park in WA is massive.
 So massive it is the biggest in the world.
 8 kilometres long and 3 kilometres wide.

 15. Finally and most importantly, Perth is the home to the highest amount per capita of self-made millionaires in the world.

 The following information is about another big state in Australia - Queensland (QLD).

 1. Queensland is home to the tallest residential tower in the Southern Hemisphere, the Q1.
 It measures 322.5m, with a roof height of 275m.

 2. Queensland is the second-largest state in Australia (the biggest is Western Australia) and is nearly 273 times bigger in total size compared to the country of Singapore.

 3. Queensland is 5 times the size of Japan, seven times the size of Great Britain, and two-and-a-half times the size of Texas.

 4. If Queensland was its own country, it would be the eighteenth largest in the world!

 5. Out of Australia's 11 World Heritage-listed areas, Queensland is home to five of them – the Great Barrier Reef, the Scenic Rim National Park, Fraser Island, Riversleigh Fossil Fields, and the Wet Tropics.